OrgFlow/docs/src/commands/flow-merge.md

 ***

-Commit (flow in) the changes from the `test` and `production` environments, merge the changes from `test` into the `production` environment, and deploy the result of the merge into the `production` Salesforce organisation:
+Commit (flow in) the changes from the `test` and `production` environments, merge the changes from `test` into the `production` environment, and deploy the result of the merge into the `production` Salesforce organization:

 ```bash
 orgflow flow:merge --from=test --into=production